 This experiment had two goals.
 The first goal, we wanted to understand the relationship in how different desires to attain power relate to risk attitudes and their sensitivity in those different domains.
 We ultimately sought to contribute to our understanding of personality and risk.

 The second goal was to expand the understanding of risk perceptions and use that knowledge to further investigate power desires and risk.

+The third goal was to investigate a potential connection between risk attitudes and sensitivity with narcissism.

 If you have any further questions or wish to withdraw your participation, please do not hesitate to contact the researchers.